AmineWallah/maestro2midi/README.md

 ```

 ## To-Do list
-- Remove all the comments that r fucking stupid and replace them with appropriate ones
-- Stop using bum ass swear words in the README.md AND code comments
 - Publish evaluation metrics results
 - More detailed overview of the architecture
 - Limitations of the model/challenges faced